Ophiocomella alexandri: Description

 This animal is pentaradially symmetric with five arms attached to a central disk.
 It is dark brown in color, with lighter bands on the upper side of the arms.
-The lighter parts are gray with hints of green or yellow tones.
+The lighter parts are gray with hints of yellow or yellow tones.
 The colors change on a daily cycle, which, like the banding, may be a form of camouflage to hide the brittle star from predatory fish.
 Males and females are identical in appearance.

 The central disk is rounded with small bumps on its upper side.
 The disk can be up to 25.2 mm across.
 It contains the mouth, digestive system, and gonads.

 The arms are very flexible, but when straight give the brittle star a diameter of up to 450 mm.
 As its common name suggests, the arms are quite spiny, with five to seven long spines on each lateral plate.

 Distribution

 This brittle star lives from the intertidal zone to a depth of 70 meters (230 feet).
 It is benthic, living on the sea bed, favoring rocky bottoms and coral reefs.
 The species lives in the eastern Pacific Ocean from southern California to Colombia, including the Gulf of California.
 It is found in the Galapagos Islands.